 This Day In Writing History

-On April 23rd, 1564, the legendary English playwright and poet William Shakespeare was born in Stratford-upon-Avon, Warwickshire, England.
-Though no attendance records have survived, scholars believed that Shakespeare began his formal education at the King's New School in Stratford.
+On April 23rd, 1564, the legendary English writer William Shakespeare was born in Stratford-upon-Avon, Warwickshire, England.
+No attendance records survived, but scholars believe that Shakespeare began his formal education at the King's New School in Stratford.